American Cancer Society Guidelines for the Early Detection of Cancer

 - Yearly fecal immunochemical test (FIT)**, or

-- Women between ages 21 and 29 should have a Pap test every 3 years.
-HPV testing should not be used in this age group unless it is needed after an abnormal Pap test result.
+- Women between the ages of 21 and 29 should have a Pap test done every 3 years.
+HPV testing should not be used in this age group unless it’s needed after an abnormal Pap test result.

-Some women – because of their health history (HIV infection, organ transplant, or DES exposure, etc.) – may need to have a different screening schedule for cervical cancer.
-Talk to your doctor or nurse about your history.
+Some women – because of their health history (HIV infection, organ transplant, DES exposure, etc.) – may need a different screening schedule for cervical cancer.
+Talk to a health care provider about your history.

 Endometrial (uterine) cancer

 Some women – because of their history – may need to consider having a yearly endometrial biopsy.
-Please talk with your doctor about your history.
+Please talk with a health care provider about your history.

-The American Cancer Society does not recommend tests to screen for lung cancer in people who are at average risk of this disease.
-However, the ACS does have screening guidelines for individuals who are at high risk of lung cancer due to cigarette smoking.
-If you meet all of the following criteria then you might be a candidate for screening:
+The American Cancer Society does not recommend tests to check for lung cancer in people who are at average risk.
+But, we do have screening guidelines for those who are at high risk of lung cancer due to cigarette smoking.
+Screening might be right for you if you are all of the following:

 - 55 to 74 years of age

-The American Cancer Society recommends that men make an informed decision with their doctor about whether to be tested for prostate cancer.
+The American Cancer Society recommends that men make an informed decision with a health care provider about whether to be tested for prostate cancer.
 Research has not yet proven that the potential benefits of testing outweigh the harms of testing and treatment.
-The American Cancer Society believes that men should not be tested without learning about what we know and don’t know about the risks and possible benefits of testing and treatment.
+We believe that men should not be tested without first learning about what we know and don’t know about the risks and possible benefits of testing and treatment.

-Take control of your health, and reduce your cancer risk.
+Take control of your health, and help reduce your cancer risk.